Traditional Greek Pasta Salad

 Image: homefoodkitchen.com / All Rights reserved

-What to Serve With Greek Pasta Salad?
+The Best Ways to Serve Greek Pasta Salad

 Store: This pasta salad actually gets better after sitting in the fridge for a few hours because the flavors really meld together.
 Keep it in an airtight container in the refrigerator for up to 4 days.
 You might need to give it a good stir and add a splash of dressing before serving since the pasta tends to soak it up over time.